TyRawls/portfolio-optimization/docs/project_setup.rst

     dbt debug

 If done correctly, the output will say "All checks passed!".
-If not, you will need to verify the ``profiles.yml`` file has the correct info.
+If not, you will need to verify that the ``profiles.yml`` file has the correct info.

 ******************************************
 Z Shell Run Command (.zshrc) Configuration
 ******************************************

-You will lastly need to modify the ``.zshrc`` configuration file to add your database credentials and API informmation for.
-If you haven't already you will need to sign up for this in order to get an API key.
+You will need to modify the ``.zshrc`` configuration file to add your database credentials and key for the `Financial Marketing Prep (FMP) <https://site.financialmodelingprep.com/developer/docs>`_ API.
+If you haven't already you will need to sign up for this API in order to get FREE key.

 To modify the ``.zshrc`` file, open a separate Terminal and execute the below::